richstokes/brainwave/README.md

-# Brainwave 🧠
+# Multi-llama 🧠🦙

 A minimal but working multi-agent LLM orchestrator in Python, powered by Ollama.

 ## Overview

-Brainwave implements an intelligent multi-agent system with:
+Multi-llama implements an intelligent multi-agent system with:
 - **One coordinator agent** (the "brain") that:
   - Dynamically defines specialized worker agents (up to 5) tailored to each task
   - Plans and delegates subtasks